Best Anti-Theft Backpacks 2019: Keeping Your Stuff Safe

 There are a number of other features to consider when you want to get a new backpack.
 We’ll look at many of them as we check out several specific examples of backpacks that could fit your needs below.

 The first nine models are all slash-proof.
-The last three, while not made of slash-proof material are still worth your consideration for other reasons.
+The last two, while not made of slash-proof material are still worth your consideration for other reasons.

 Pacsafe Venturesafe EXP45 Anti-Theft Carry-On Travel Backpack